Special subvarieties of non-arithmetic ball quotients and Hodge Theory: Introduction

 What is the relation between the two special/bi-algebraic structures?
-Since $\tilde{\psi}$ is only a holomorphic map, such question is far from being trivial.
+Since $\tilde{\psi}$ is just a holomorphic map (rather than, a priori, a totally geodesic immersion), such a question is far from being trivial.
 To prove Theorems \ref{thmbader} and \ref{nonarithasconjfinal} we need the following. \begin{thm} The totally geodesic subvarieties of $S_\Gamma$ are precisely the $\Z$-special ones, equivalently the $\Gamma$-special ones. \end{thm} Theorem \ref{mainthm} reduces Theorem \ref{thmbader} to counting the $\Z$-special subvarieties in $S_\Gamma$ and we will see that this is actually an \emph{unlikely intersection problem} (see Section \ref{sketch} for a sketch of the proof of this fact).
-A similar strategy appeared also in the work of Wolfart \cite{MR931211}, where certain Riemann surfaces $C$, associated to non-arithmetic lattices, are embedded in Shimura varieties and the André--Oort conjecture is used to deduce that $C$ contains only finitely many CM-points, see also \cite{MR1973057}, where Wolfart's programme is completed.
+A similar strategy appeared also in the work of Wolfart \cite{MR931211}, where certain Riemann surfaces $C$, associated to non-arithmetic lattices, are embedded in Shimura varieties and the André--Oort conjecture is used to deduce that $C$ contains only finitely many \emph{CM-points}, see also \cite{MR1973057}, where Wolfart's programme is completed.

 Theorem \ref{mainthm} is crucial to relate our Ax--Schanuel conjecture (Theorem \ref{nonarithasconjfinal}) to the Ax--Schanuel known in Hodge theory by the work of Bakker and Tsimerman \cite{MR3958791}, applied to the pair $(S_\Gamma, \widehat{\mathbb{V}})$.
 Finally, in Section \ref{sectioncor}, we prove some consequences of Theorem \ref{mainthm} which may be of independent interest. \begin{cor} Let $H$ be a subgroup of $G=\PU(1,n)$ of hermitian type.
 If $\Gamma \cap H$ is Zariski dense in $H$, then $\Gamma \cap H$ is a lattice in $H$. \end{cor} The second application is about \emph{non-arithmetic monodromy groups}, as first studied by Nori \cite{MR832040}.
 After Sarnak \cite{MR3220897}, a subgroup of a lattice $\Delta$ of a real algebraic group $R$ is called \emph{thin subgroup} if it has infinite-index in $\Delta$ and it is Zariski dense in $R$.
 A link between non-arithmetic lattices and thin subgroups was also noticed by Sarnak, see indeed \cite[Section 3.2]{MR3220897}.
 We present a geometric way of constructing many thin subgroups, as long as a non-arithmetic lattice $\Gamma$ is given. \begin{cor} Let $\Gamma$ be a non-arithmetic lattice in $G=\PU(1,n)$, $n>1$.
 Let $W$ be an irreducible subvariety of $S_\Gamma$ which is not contained in any of the finitely many maximal totally geodesic subvarieties of $S_\Gamma$.
 The image of